The Seven Husbands of Evelyn Hugo: Plot

-Max Girard pursues Evelyn and she agrees to marry him, but she quickly discovers that he does not truly love her as a person, but only as the sex symbol she had become.
+Max Girard pursues Evelyn, and she agrees to marry him, but she quickly discovers he does not truly love her as a person, only the sex symbol she has become.
 She stays married to him for six years before falling out with him and reuniting with Celia.
 She learns that Celia has emphysema and fewer than ten years to live.
-Celia suggests that Evelyn marry her younger brother, Robert; this way, Evelyn can manage Celia's estate after Celia dies.
+Celia suggests that Evelyn marry her older brother, Robert; this way, Evelyn can manage Celia's estate after Celia dies.
 Together, they prepare to move to Spain with Connor and Harry to live out Celia's final years in relative obscurity and peace.
-Harry tells Evelyn that he has fallen in love again and will suggest that his lover move to Spain with them and marry Celia as cover.
+Harry tells Evelyn he has fallen in love again and suggests his lover move to Spain with them and marry Celia as cover.

 Before leaving, Evelyn discovers the scene of a car accident outside Harry's home.
-Inside the car she finds a severely wounded Harry as well as an unknown dead passenger.
+Inside the car, she finds a severely wounded Harry as well as an unknown dead passenger.
 To protect Harry from being convicted of drunk driving, Evelyn moves the passenger into the driver's seat.
 Harry dies at the hospital, leaving Evelyn and Connor to grieve.